egonelbre/egonelbre.com/content/blog/2018-03-23 a-tale-of-bfs-going-parallel.md

 ### One WaitGroup

-So the next idea was to use a more shared control… i.e. there is no “controlling” thread.
+So the next idea was to use a more shared control ... i.e. there is no “controlling” thread.

 Hmm, a light-switch might be useful.
 What’s a light-switch?
 It’s one of several common idioms in parallel computations.
 The problem that it solves is to clean-up or finish a parallel computation.